anguswilliams91/anguswilliams91.github.io/_posts/2019-09-07-gradient-adjusted-pace.md

 ![image-title-here]({{site.url}}/assets/images/strava_post/gap_vs_strava.png){:class="img-responsive"}

 At least in this case, my approach and the Strava data are consistent with one another.

-## Tracking fitness
+I probably won't start using this instead of Strava's estimates, but it was good fun to build a simple model myself.

-The simple approach to calculating GAP produced somewhat reasonable results.
+## Modelling my fitness

-But, given my aim of summarising my fitness over time, there's a bit more work to do.
+The simple approach to modelling my running pace produced reasonable results, but we saw in the model checks that there was some autocorrelation in the model errors.
 The simple model above does not allow for variation in fitness -- it just says that my pace is a function of how far I'll go and how hilly the run is.
 To include some notion of fitness, I expanded the model so that it looks like this: